 Resulting from established regulatory requirements by the Province in 2022, the OEB required distributors to implement a new voluntary ultra-low overnight price plan for RPP customers effective November 1, 2023.
 This represents a third pricing option for RPP customers in addition to time-of-use and tiered pricing plans.
 The ultra-low overnight price plan supports electrification and decarbonization by incentivizing customers to shift electricity loads to overnight periods when demand is lower and more electricity from non-emitting sources is available.
 In April 2023, the OEB released an addendum to their RPP Price Report that established the electricity prices under the ultra-low overnight price plan for May 1, 2023 to October 31, 2023.
 In September 2023, Hydro One launched the new ultra-low overnight price plan and began offering the new ultra-low overnight price plan to eligible customers.
 In October 2023, the OEB updated the RPP prices (including the new ultra-low overnight prices) for households and small businesses effective November 1, 2023.
+In October 2024, the OEB updated the RPP prices (including the new ultra-low overnight prices) for households and small businesses effective November 1, 2024.
 Going forward, it is anticipated that the OEB will periodically review the RPP prices and will reset them if required, in accordance with the OEB's usual practice.